Are Dogs Allowed on the Eurostar Train?

 The Only Dogs Allowed on Eurostar

 To travel on the Eurostar, guide or assistance dogs must be booked in advance, and they can only travel in between specific stations.
-A maximum of four guide or assistance dogs permitted on each Eurostar train.
+A maximum of four guide or assistance dogs are permitted on each Eurostar train.

 Different documentation is required depending on whether or not they have been trained by an accredited organisation.
 If they are not accredited, an application form and additional documentation will be required.